alzafacon/AYFM-Scheduling/ReminderSlipPopulator/README.md

 3. Go to "Debug" (on the left of the tab that opened)
 4. Set the working directory to the project folder (..\\ReminderSlipPopulator)
 5. Enter any command line arguments you like

+## packaging with java code
+All of the .dll's together with the .pdf's and the .exe in /ReminderSlipPopulator/bin/Debug/ should be included in the src/main/resources/PdfFormFill/ folder.
+During installation the PdfFormFill/ folder should be extracted and saved on the disk for later use.